Gibeah: Biblical narrative

 Gibeah in the tribe of Benjamin was the location of the infamous rape of the Levite's concubine, and the resulting Battle of Gibeah.
-Israel’s first king, King Saul, reigned here for 22 years.
+Israel's first king, King Saul, reigned here for 22 years.
 According to PEF explorer C.R.
 Conder, the name may have applied to a district as well as to a town, since the neighboring town of Ramah is said to have been "in Gibeah."

 It is mentioned several times in later prophetic writings.
 Also known as Gibeat.
 The name "Gibeah of God" (Give'at-elohim) may also refer to this Gibeah.

 Perhaps to avoid confusion with other places named Gibeah, this location is also called "Gibeah of Benjamin" (Give'at Binyamin) and "Gibeah of Saul" (Give'at Sha'ul).
 The latter name is also used by the modern neighborhood Givat Shaul, which however is located in a different location.

 In extra-biblical sources

-According to Josephus, the 10th Roman Legion led by Titus camped in the "Valley of Thorns" (Acanthon Aulon) near Gabaothsaul before their siege of Jerusalem in 70 CE.
+According to Josephus, the 10th Roman Legion led by Titus camped in the "Valley of Thorns" (Acanthon Aulon) near Gabaothsaul before their siege of Jerusalem in AD 70.
 This valley is identified with the contemporary Wâdi Beit Hanina.

+Jerome, writing in the late fourth and early fifth centuries, referred to Gibeah of Saul as an urbs usque ad solum diruta ("a town destroyed to the ground"), a description he repeats in similar formulations across multiple works, indicating that by his time the site was already in ruins.